rothlab/mave-gene-prioritization/README.md

 1. Extract missense variants that had been observed in "clinical testing" (as opposed to "literature only") in ClinVar.

+2. Calculating movability and reappearance parameters using the aggregated and capped Invitae variant counts.

+3. Apply the movability and reappearance parameters to ClinVar genes, calculating their movability- and reappearance-weighted impact score (MARWIS), as well as their difficulty-adjusted impact score (DAIS).

-2. Rank genes based on their number of unique variants of uncertain significance (VUS).
+4. Rank ClinVar genes based on
+   1. Unique number of VUS in ClinVar,
+   2. Mobability- and Reappearance-weighted Impact Score (MARWIS), and
+   3. Difficulty-ajusted Impact Score (DAIS).

 ## Selection Criteria

 The following selection criteria was applied:

-1. missense variants,
+1. Missense variants,

-2. variants classified to have uncertain significance,
+2. Variants classified to have uncertain significance (i.e. VUS), and

-3. variants that are collected through clinical testing and not through literature curation only.
+3. Variants that are collected through clinical testing and not through literature curation only.

 ## Getting started

-### (Optional) Download ClinVar data set
+### Download ClinVar data set

-**Please note: if a `filtered_variants.csv` file exists, the filtering process will be skipped.**
+**Please note: if `filtered_variants.csv` and `missense_variants.csv` files exist, the filtering process will be skipped.**

 Download the [variant_summary.txt.gz](https://ftp.ncbi.nlm.nih.gov/pub/clinvar/tab_delimited/archive/variant_summary_2020-08.txt.gz) and [submission_summary.txt.gz](https://ftp.ncbi.nlm.nih.gov/pub/clinvar/tab_delimited/archive/submission_summary_2020-08.txt.gz) files from the NCBI ClinVar FTP Site.